Maatrika-P/Maatrika-P/README.md

 Here are some of the skills and technologies I'm proficient in:

 - Programming languages: Python, Java, Sql, C
-- Frameworks and libraries: Tensorflow, Pytorch, OpenCV, Scikit Learn, Pandas
+- Frameworks and libraries: Tensorflow, Pytorch, OpenCV, Scikit Learn, Pandas, GWpy, PyCBC
 - Tools and technologies: Scipy, BeautifulSoup, Numpy, NLTK, Vosk